Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken"
     --target-blob-folder cuDatasetFolderName

-Your analyzer.json will be stored in your target storage account's target container, specifically in the target blob folder that you have specified.
+The analyzer.json file is stored in the specified target blob container and folder.
 Please get the SAS URL for the analyzer.json file from there.

-In the output, you will see the analyzer ID of the created Analyzer, please remember this when using the call_analyze.py tool.
+Additionally, please use the analyzer ID from this output when running the call_analyze.py tool.

 Ex:

 ![Alt text](assets/analyzer.png "Sample Analyzer Creation")

-### 3. Calling Analyze
+### 3. Running Analyze

 To Analyze a specific PDF or original file, please run this command: